 What you need to know about eye diseases

 Inside our eyes, there is an amount of built up pressure to keep the eye’s shape, much like air pressure within a balloon.
 Occasionally, the pressure builds up as a result of increased fluid production or decreased drainage within the eye.
 Over time, the elevated pressure can cause irreversible damage to the fragile nerve and retinal fibres.
 This results in a slow progressive and permanent loss of vision.
-Early detection and treatment can slow or possibly stop the disease.
+Early detection and treatment of glaucoma can slow or possibly stop the disease.